eyedia/aarbac/README.md

 ![Aarbac logo](https://github.com/eyedia/aarbac/blob/master/Eyedia.Aarbac.Framework/Graphics/rbac_128.png)

 # Background & Thoughts
-Technology solution is vast these days, and there is always solution to every technical problem, well..almost!
-Still there are major number of applications are being written using RDBMS databases with a data access layer which performs various CRUD operations on the database.
-Abosultely the applications are developed for specific requirements and there will be lot of code to handle those business logics.
-Abosolutely we need authentication & authorization layers - may be an active directory or various other kinds of authentication and authorizations mechanisms.
+Technology solution is vast these days, and there is always a solution for every technical problem if not many.
+Typical applications use RDBMS database with data access layer to perform various CRUD operations on the database.
+Applications are developed for specific requirements as developers we call those business logics, we also need authentication & authorization layers, e.g. Active Directory.

 However you authenticate  & authorize users, ultimately it's app owner's responsibility to provide necessary rights on the user interface(i.e. entitlements), which will define what all